Over a million people in Wales help their communities and each

 path I would like to follow.
 I would just like to express again my

 Ryan Anthony Crewe-Rees

-A Level student Ryan Anthony Crewe-Rees is helping young people
+A Level student Ryan Anthony Crewe-Rees is helping

-their sexuality and potential exploitation.
+issues around their sexuality and potential exploitation.

 The 18-year-old from Varteg, Pontypool has also helped develop a

 youth-led LGBT group in the Torfaen area, where there was

 previously no known LGBT provision for the young people who wanted

 Ryan is a volunteer on the Sex Matters Too project at